-There’s a moment in the long and distinguished career of Walter Cronkite that remains carved in stone.
+There’s a moment in the long and distinguished career of Walter Cronkite that remains indelible in the minds of Baby Boomers.

 On November 22, 1963, in the midst of newsroom chaos, the CBS News anchor had interrupted a daytime soap opera with a special bulletin that shots had been fired at President John Kennedy in a downtown Dallas motorcade.
 In attempting to piece together and report on a variety of details coming into the station, Cronkite is seen looking off camera and listening as another reporter passes along new information.
 Cronkite turns back to the camera, and tells America about a report “that the rumor that has reached them [is] that the president is dead.”
 Without missing a beat, Cronkite adds, “Totally unconfirmed, as yet.”